 Here you get some inspiration for what to pack for a visit to the Nordic countries.

-Bring some warmer layers (preferably woollen) along with an insulated coat, scarf, gloves, hat and warm shoes or insulated boots with at least one pair of thick woollen socks.
-If your tour includes activities like dogsledding or snowmobiling you may also wish to bring glove liners, a balaclava and maybe even hand/foot warmer heat packs.
+Bring some warmer layers (preferably woollen) along with an insulated coat, scarf, gloves, hat, warm shoes, or insulated boots with at least one pair of thick woollen socks.
+If your tour includes activities like dogsledding or snowmobiling, you may also wish to bring glove liners, a balaclava and maybe even hand/foot warmer heat packs.

-It is recommended bringing a rucksack or small backpack for your daily essentials like camera, wallet, water bottle and extra clothing layers.
+It is recommended to bring a rucksack or small backpack for your daily essentials like a camera, wallet, water bottle and extra clothing layers.
 It can be useful for hiking excursions or picnics.

 What to pack for: